 What is Scoop?

 Introducing Scoop: the ultimate game-changer for business and data analysts!
 Scoop is the first data workbench designed for business people, letting you harness the value of your data, work with it and publish/share it to get the most out of it - all without requiring any database, SQL, infrastructure, data modeling or integration skills.
-Instead, Scoop substitutes the skills most familiar to business people - spreadsheets.
+Instead, Scoop substitutes the skills most familiar to business people - spreadsheets, and leverages AI to automatically produce customer/executive ready report presentations, and easily explore and analyze your data.
+Scoop breaks the trade-off between old-school BI with it's fragmented stack requiring engineering skills and investment to use, and spreadsheets which only offer point in time windows into small subsets of data and are intensely manual.

 Scoop is revolutionary because: